-Prior to this, Andrew spent three years as the Global CEO of Arnold Worldwide, leading the network’s 17 offices in 14 countries.
-Andrew and his team grew Arnold Worldwide by more than 30% in that time, winning and growing relationships, and dramatically enhancing the agency’s digital capabilities.
-In 2010 the agency was named Comeback Agency of the Year by Ad Age, and in 2011 named to Ad Age's Agency A-List.
+Prior to this, Andrew spent three years as Global CEO of Arnold Worldwide, leading the network’s 17 offices in 14 countries.
+Andrew and his team grew Arnold Worldwide by more than 30% during that time, winning and growing relationships, and dramatically enhancing the agency’s digital capabilities.
+In 2010 the agency was named Comeback Agency of the Year by Ad Age, and in 2011, was named to Ad Age's Agency A-List.

-Andrew joined Euro RSCG Worldwide in 2004 as Global Chief Strategy Officer.
+Andrew joined Havas Worldwide, then known as Euro RSCG Worldwide, in 2004 as Global Chief Strategy Officer.
 In 2007 he was named Co-CEO of Euro RSCG NY.
-Prior to joining Euro RSCG, Andrew was EVP, Executive Director, Strategy and Innovation, at FutureBrand.
+Prior to joining Havas, Andrew was EVP, Executive Director, Strategy and Innovation, at FutureBrand.